 Proposals that are submitted to Kelley less than 10 business days prior to the sponsor deadline are at risk of requiring a late waiver, per Vice President for Research policy.
 Late waivers will only be considered to be requested by MKI Director Rob Simcoe, and approved by the Dean of Science, under compelling circumstances.

-As soon as you know that you will be submitting a proposal, contact Kelley with the details (solicitation, deadline, budget request, etc.) and to discuss proposal specific requirements/process.
+As soon as you know that you will be submitting a proposal (or are considering it), contact Kelley (email@example.com or firstname.lastname@example.org) with the details (solicitation, deadline, budget request, etc.) and discuss proposal specific requirements/process.

 Typical budget items:

 *For travel, provide specific amounts that will match your justification EXACTLY.
 Please do not ask Kelley to budget for "one trip to X" without providing amounts.
 Your justification MUST match the budgeted amounts (i.e., we cannot budget $3000 for a justified trip adding up to $2950).

 Budget Justifications: all budgeted categories must be justified (ask Kelley for a solicitation-specific template, if available).

 For budgeted travel, itemize Domestic and Foreign travel separately.
 Provide destination (even if it is to be determined, name a location "to be used for estimation purposes"), purpose of trip, number of persons, number of days, airfare, hotel and subsistence, and registration costs.

 Purpose: Conference; "for estimating purposes, we use San Francisco"; 1 person, 5 days: Airfare $1000, Registration $500, Hotel and Subsistence $300 per day.